 Goshen College President James E. Brenneman announced Friday that John D. Yordy, the college’s provost and former interim president, will retire June 30.
 Brenneman also announced that Executive Director of Enrollment Lynn Jackson has been promoted to the new position of vice president for enrollment management and that the president will supervise campus vice presidents starting next month under a new leadership structure.

 Goshen College President James E. Brenneman will lead Goshen College board members and supporters on a trip to Egypt and the United Arab Emirates, Feb.
 19 to March 5, to foster understanding across cultures and spread the college’s influence in the world.

-Goshen College recently recognized 239 students, for excellence in academics, on the 2006-07 spring semester Dean’s List.
+Goshen College recently recognized 227 students for excellence in academics on the 2007-08 fall semester Dean’s List.

 They both grew up in Elkhart County just miles apart, were star athletes on competing junior high and high school teams, and graduated from Goshen College the same year.
 Since then, one spent 23 years in Ireland as a peace scholar and practitioner and the other earned a doctorate at Harvard University and knows 15 languages.

 Five Goshen College student speakers will continue the college’s near-century-old tradition by participating in the 2008 C. Henry Smith Peace Oratorical Contest on Feb.
 5 in Umble Center at 7 p.m.
 The event is free and open to the public.